The restaurants worth the trip in San Sebastián. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Modern Basque€€€gros

-Casa 887 in San Sebastian's Gros runs a Basque-fusion kitchen with Asian inflection in a stone-and-wood room, with both a la carte and a 65-euro tasting menu the locals book midweek.
+Casa 887 in San Sebastian's Gros runs a Basque-fusion kitchen with Asian inflection in a stone-and-wood room, with both a la carte and a 65-euro tasting menu.

 Signature: Steak tartare, Carabineros, Asian-leaning Basque tasting